 One of the benefits of doing the Hardcore calendar is getting to try classes with new instructors.
 In fact, Nicole is really great about adding content from newer instructors to the calendar.

-For example, earlier this year, Peloton welcomed new instructors Mariana Fernandez, Kirra Michel, Nico Sarani, Rad Lopez, Daniel McKenna (aka Irish Yank) and Callie Gullickson.
-The very next month their strength or yoga classes were on the calendar.
+For example, in 2021, Peloton welcomed new instructors Mariana Fernandez, Kirra Michel, Nico Sarani, Rad Lopez, Daniel McKenna (aka Irish Yank) and Callie Gullickson.
+Almost immediately, Nicole added their strength or yoga classes to the calendar.

 How to find the Hardcore on the Floor calendar